getify/You-Dont-Know-JS/scope-closures/ch3.md

 Oh!
 So does this `another` object technique disprove my claim that the `special` parameter is "completely inaccessible" from inside `keepLooking()`?
 No, the claim is still correct.

 `special: special` is copying the value of the `special` parameter variable into another container (a property of the same name).
 Of course, if you put a value in another container, shadowing no longer applies (unless `another` was shadowed, too!).
 But that doesn't mean we're accessing the parameter `special`; it means we're accessing the copy of the value it had at that moment, by way of *another* container (object property).
-We cannot, for example, reassign that BLUE(2) `special` parameter to a different value from inside `keepLooking()`.
+We cannot reassign the BLUE(2) `special` parameter to a different value from inside `keepLooking()`.

 Another "But...!?" you may be about to raise: what if I'd used objects or arrays as the values instead of the numbers (`112358132134`, etc.)?
 Would us having references to objects instead of copies of primitive values "fix" the inaccessibility?

 No. Mutating the contents of the object value via a reference copy is **not** the same thing as lexically accessing the variable itself.
-We still couldn't reassign the BLUE(2) `special` parameter.
+We still can't reassign the BLUE(2) `special` parameter.

 ### Illegal Shadowing

-Not all combinations of declaration shadowing are allowed.
-One case to be aware of is that `let` can shadow `var`, but `var` cannot shadow `let`.
+Not all combinations of declaration shadowing are allowed. `let` can shadow `var`, but `var` cannot shadow `let`:

-Consider:

 ```js
 function something() {
     var special = "JavaScript";

     {
         let special = 42;   // totally fine shadowing

         // ..
     }
 }

 function another() {
     // ..

     {
         let special = "JavaScript";

         {
             var special = "JavaScript";
             // ^^^ Syntax Error